-The estimated fund balance as of June 30, 2012 is \$76,620.
+The estimated fund balance as of June 30, 2014 is \$76,850.

 The fiscal year is the 12-month from July 1st through June 30th of the following year.
 The annual assessment is received with property taxes collected in December and April.
 This means the fiscal year starts on July 1st but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to maintain the various services provided.
-Therefore, a reserve of \$4,512, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.
+Therefore, a reserve of \$4,705, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.

-The assessment for Fiscal Year 2012-2013 is \$60.06 which is a \$.29, or 0.5 %, increase from the assessment for Fiscal Year 2011-2012 of \$59.77.
-Available fund balance in the amount of \$4,400 was used to offset a portion of the operation and maintenance costs.
+The assessment for Fiscal Year 2014-2015 is \$44.29 which is which is a \$5 increase from the assessment of \$39.29 for Fiscal Year 2013-2014.
+Available fund balance in the amount of \$6,000 was used to offset a portion of the operation and maintenance costs, thereby lowering the assessment.